-- prior to the enrollment date.
-Note: This requirement does not apply to U.S. resident aliens, who are required to submit a notarized copy of their green card. - Completed Transfer Eligibility Form.
+- Completed Certification of Finance form accompanied by a bank letter or bank statement on bank letterhead, signed and dated by a bank representative. - Copy of the biographical page of the applicant's passport.
+Note: This requirement does not apply to U.S. Citizens or U.S. Permanent Residents who are required to submit a notarized copy of their Permanent Resident Card (green card). - Completed Transfer Eligibility Form.
 All international students who are currently studying in the United States on an F-1 student visa are required to submit this form.